Table of Contents

 By monitoring these network devices, you can gain a comprehensive view of your network and identify any areas that may be contributing to congestion.
 This can help you take proactive steps to optimize your network and improve its performance.

-Network congestion commonly occurs when your network devices or Internet connection are lacking the resources available, such as bandwidth or CPU, to process traffic flowing through the network.
+Network congestion commonly occurs when your network devices or Internet connection are lacking the resources available, such as bandwidth or CPU usage, to process traffic flowing through the network.

 So to detect network congestion, you’ll want to look into your network’s research usage.